 Why you need to lose your loose-fill asbestos insulation

-The NSW government calls for the testing and replacement of loose-fill asbestos insulation in homes and buildings built before the 1980s.
+The New South Wales government calls for the testing and replacement of loose-fill asbestos insulation in homes and buildings built before the 1980s.
 If your property was built during this time, you should get it tested for this material and choose safer insulation.
-While it may seem like a big ordeal, here’s why you need to lose your loose-fill asbestos insulation pronto:
+Here’s what you should know about asbestos loose-fill insulation so you can take the necessary steps to protect your property:

 - Asbestos dust and loose fibres can move from the ceiling into the air inside your building